stigmee/bootstrap/README.md

-# Chreage setup and code source compilation
+# Stigmee setup and code source compilation

-Chreage's development is depending on the following projects as third parts:
+Stigmee's development is depending on the following projects as third parts:
 - Brave-core: https://github.com/brave/brave-browser
 - Godot: https://github.com/godotengine/godot

-This document will explain how to setup, download third-parts and compile Chreage project on Linux using the script `bootstrap.sh`.
+This document will explain how to setup, download third-parts and compile Stigmee project on Linux using the script `bootstrap.sh`.
 Depending on the environment of your operating system, you may have more or less difficulties to compile third parts if you are trying to compile them [directly](https://github.com/chreage-rebirth/doc)) that is why we are also